 We also cleaned the house and bought new clothes to wear on New Year’s Eve and New Year’s Day.
 And my parents gave us children red envelopes stuffed with a little bit of money.
 The money symbolized prosperity, health, and good luck for the year.
 We put the red envelopes under our pillows and slept on them for 3 days.
 Then, to follow tradition, the envelopes are folded into a triangle shape with the money still inside and kept safe for the rest of the year to ensure prosperity.

 One of the things I love about Chinese New Year is that it’s usually about six weeks after Christmas (starting sometime between January 27 and February 20) when the days are short and sometimes gloomy, even in Southern California.
 It’s a bright, festive holiday with emphasis on family, friends and great food.
-This year Chinese New Year began on Tuesday, February 1 and will culminate with the Lantern Festival on February 15.
+This year Chinese New Year began on Sunday, January 22 and will culminate with the Lantern Festival on February 5.
+Last year was the Year of the Tiger but in 2023, it’s the Year of the Rabbit.
+There are 12 animals in the Chinese zodiac, all associated with certain character traits, and the featured animals alternate on a yearly basis.

-Like last year, because of the pandemic, my Chinese New Year celebration required honoring the occasion differently from other years.
-Usually, I book 10 tables at Capital Seafood in Arcadia for an extravagant dim sum meal with my family, friends, and colleagues.
-Capital Seafood is one of the dim sum staples in Southern California, and it’s one of my favorite venues for an Asian-style banquet.
+This year I’m celebrating Chinese New Year with a dinner for friends and family at Capital Seafood in Arcadia.
+Capital Seafood is one of the dim sum and Chinese food staples in Southern California, and it’s one of my favorite venues for an Asian-style banquet.

 One of the most important parts of Chinese New Year celebrations is the feasting: On New Year’s Eve, the extended family would join around the table for a meal that included as the last course a fish that was symbolic of abundance and therefore not meant to be eaten.